Name: Clone Pilot

 Height: 7cm Length: 18cm Width: 19.5cm

 There are a few distinctive features of the gunships which are present here.
 The chainguns on top are missile launchers, the rounds in the rear section are sculpted on top, with those on the fuselage itself painted gunmetal.
 The wings attach at the top and angle down, with partially transparent gunpods embedded near the tips.
-There are two more gunpods on either side, protruding from the cavity on white arms.
-The two guns at the front point out to the sides at a 45° angle - these are composed of a soft plastic, along with the similar black gun at the back.
+There are two more gunpods on either side, protruding from the cavity on black arms.
+There are two off white guns at the front, pointing out to the sides at a 45° angle - these are composed of a soft plastic, along with the similar black gun at the back.
 The cockpit is a peanut shell shaped affair with a small transparent canopy at the front.

 Unusually for a Star Wars Transformer, this vehicle is noticeably out of scale.
 The pilot figure takes up the entire cockpit yet towers over the single-manned gunpods.
 He should be about 1/3 the height he actually is, although this would put the toy itself out of range of the Deluxe pricepoint of most Star Wars Transformers.
 Still, the vehicle itself looks great on its own.
-The mini figure is white with some cobalt blue details, I'm happy to just leave these in the cockpit permanently.
+The mini figure is white with some black details and a yellow head signifying rank, I'm happy to just leave it in the cockpit permanently.

 The play value here is decent for a vehicle that displays so well.
 The cockpit opens to the pilot, as mentioned, but I find it clips in so firmly that opening will often cause the hatch to pop off.
 There are four little notches inside the cavity, designed to clasp the bar between the legs of SWTF minifigures, so that they can stand inside as seen in the film.
 While it takes a little work (and half a transformation) to get them in, once in place they'll stay in place.
 While the cockpit might be a waste of time, this feature is really nice.
 Oh for a SWTF Yoda.
 The gunpods within the wings rotate, those protruding from the cavity can swing back about 160° and the arms lift up maybe 80°.
 The black missiles fire well, they'll easily travel halfway across the room.

 Aside from the tight cockpit, this is a good vehicle mode.
-There's a lot of attention to detail, enough play value to keep things interesting and a striking paint job.
+There's a lot of attention to detail, enough play value to keep things interesting and a very well executed paint job.
 The ability of this vehicle to hold other SWTF minifigures is the clincher for me - this is a great vehicle mode.
-The colour scheme is essentially the same as the earlier Starfighter, so while this is a great colour scheme, it's not new.

 TRANSFORMATION TO ROBOT MODE